 I believe that bank ewallet has the most chance to success even though there’s no precedent of ewallet success for ecommerce.

 The full post can be read here: http://andisboediman.blogspot.com/2013/11/indonesia-internet-is-going-public-in.html

-If you think the post helpful or cool then LIKE & SHARE it to your friends & colleagues!
+If you think the post helpful then SHARE it to your friends & colleagues!

-Minh Bui is a regional ecommerce marketer from both startups and corporates in online ecommerce and offline retail chain in Southeast Asia.
+Minz Minh Buii is an ecommerce marketer from both startups and corporates in online ecommerce and offline retail chain in Southeast Asia.
 He's also an avid Asia explorer and love enjoying local foods and learning different cultures in Asia.
 Currently Minz is based in the melting pot of Bangkok!